to our most recent crop of outstanding anthropology majors earning

 while getting exposed to the ideas of Franz Boas and Margaret Mead.

-Meanwhile, in my sophomore year, I decided to minor in journalism as
+Meanwhile, in my sophomore year, I decided to minor in

 I had always been a news junkie, following political, cultural,